varigence/docs/bimlflex/bulk-edit-metadata/excel-add-in.md

 ![Excel Add-in UI](../user-guide/images/bimlflex-ss-v5-excel-documentation-ui.png "Excel Add-in UI")

-The BimlFlex Excel ribbon and tab is located at the top right hand side of the standard Excel UI.
+The BimlFlex Excel ribbon and tab is located at the top right-hand side of the standard Excel UI.
 This is where the UI for BimlFlex is located.

 The BimlFlex Excel Add-in Ribbon tab is made up of 5 main groups: